-Paul Matelski is a Los Angeles-based producer, recording engineer, mix engineer, mastering engineer, vocal tuner/editor.
-He has worked with artists such as Bent Knee, Mosie, and The Third Wing.
-In total, his client base spans artists from over 60+ countries!
-Paul works in genres ranging from rock, pop, jazz, R&B, hip hop to singer-songwriter.
+Paul Matelski is a Los Angeles-based producer, recording engineer, mix engineer, and vocal tuner/editor.
+He has worked with artists such as Lindsey Stirling, DaBaby, $tunna 4 Vegas, Citizen Cope, etc...
+Fun fact: His client base spans artists from over 60+ countries!
+Paul works in genres ranging from pop, rock, R&B, hip hop to singer-songwriter.

-I am a Los Angeles-based music producer, recording engineer, editing engineer, mix engineer, mastering engineer, vocal tuner/editor, and audio restorationist.
+I am a Los Angeles-based music producer, recording engineer, editing engineer, mix engineer, vocal tuner/editor, and audio restorationist.

 I began engineering as a teenager, recording bands in my garage.
 Wanting to pursue my passion, I decided to study at Berklee College of Music where I graduated from the world-renowned Music Production and Engineering program.
 I studied with many industry professionals and became a very in-demand engineer for hundreds of clients.
 I also worked as a staff engineer at The Record Co. in Boston.

 I then relocated to Los Angeles, where I began working at The Village Recording Studios and worked with many big name artists to later establish myself as a freelancer.

 When it comes to working with clients, my philosophy is simple: Serve the client and give them the best product possible.
 Quite simply, I believe in doing great work for those who enlist my services.